 Consequences & Challenges

-Incompatibility: Sometimes a step forward in alternative fuels can mean a step backwards in aerodynamics, idle reduction or other areas.
+- Incompatibility: Sometimes a step forward in alternative fuels can mean a step backward in aerodynamics, idle reduction or other areas.
 For instance, some natural gas vehicle storage tanks are not compatible with the chassis skirts and cab/sleeper aero extenders.

-Fueling infrastructure is commonly a challenge as the accessibility of trucks to oftentimes limited fueling stations is limited.
-There is a government website that illustrates the refueling station availability: https://afdc.energy.gov/fuels/hydrogen_locations.html#/find/nearest The pulldown menu allows selection of several different fuel types including electric fast charging stations.
+- Fueling: Fueling infrastructure is commonly a challenge as the accessibility of trucks to oftentimes limited fueling stations is limited.
+There is a government website that illustrates the refueling station availability.
+The pulldown menu allows selection of several different fuel types including electric fast charging stations.